danfuzz/samizdat/doc/samizdat-0.md

 <br><br>
 ### Primitive Library: Stringlets

+#### `charsFromStringlet stringlet <> listlet`

+Returns a listlet that consists of the character codes of the given stringlet, each represented as an intlet element in the resulting listlet.

 #### `stringletAdd stringlet1 stringlet2 <> stringlet`

 Returns a stringlet consisting of the concatenation of the contents